-Dani is a Ph.D. student in economics at the University of Sussex and an enrichment student at The Alan Turing Institute.
+Dani obtained his PhD in economics from the University of Sussex.
+During his doctoral studies, he was an enrichment student at The Alan Turing Institute.
 After an intensive period spent in political activism, he developed a keen interest in a more quantitative approach to political dynamics and decision making.
 This led him to explore methodologies from different fields and disciplines, ranging from survey design to text and network analysis.
 Eventually, he ended up undertaking an internship at the Alan Turing Institute, where he fell in love with the data science community.

 Research aside, Dani is quite passionate about pedagogy.
 He is an Associate Fellow of the Higher Education Academy and has a broad experience teaching different subjects, spanning from macroeconomics to statistics and econometrics.